Stories by Storie

 In January, we will all take a day to honor the work of Dr. Martin Luther King, Jr. However, is a day really enough time to honor his work and legacy?
 I don't think so!
 I know how challenging it can be to fit everything in, but it is important to make time.
 I want to share a few books and resources you can share with your students about Dr. Martin Luther King, Jr.

-You can click on any of the covers below to learn more about each book or find all of these books about MLK. on my Amazon page.
+Click on any of the titles below to learn more about each book.
+You can also find all of these books on Amazon.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.